Hornbill-Docs/esp-fundamentals/esp-fundamentals/in-the-cloud/subscription-model.md

 # Subscription Model
 Hornbill is a collection of cloud-based work management, productivity and collaboration tools offered by Hornbill.
 Running through all applications there is a common theme running throughout the entire Hornbill product suite that is focused on Workflow, Orchestration, Automation and Integration.
 Hornbill includes applications like Service Manager, Collaboration, Board Manager, Document Manager, Customer Manager, and others, along with all of the cloud storage and various capabilities that enable communication, collaboration, and productivity.

-## Enterprise Pricing Complexity
+## Subscription Pricing
-The subscription model for Hornbill can be complex because it is designed to for Enterprise organizations of all sizes, and has to cater to a wide range of users, who have a wide range of needs within any enterprise, which can in some cases lead to complex pricing, that must consider the following: -
+The subscription pricing model for Hornbill can appear complex because it is designed to for Enterprise organizations of all sizes, and has to cater to a wide range of users, who have a wide range of needs within any enterprise, which can in some cases lead to complex pricing, and in others can be very simple, but our subscription and pricing model must consider the following: -

 |Consideration|Description|
 |:--|:--|